Coat change in horses

 - 3 tablespoons of zeolite powder (for cleansing and revitalization)

-- 30 ml Active Microorganisms (to support skin health)
+- 30 ml Active microorganisms (to support skin health)

 Preparation: